polichtm/MCW-Azure-Stack/Whiteboard design session/WDS trainer guide - Azure Stack.md

 1. List the services and components that will be deployed to Azure public cloud.
 For each, provide their basic function in the system.
 Determine which Azure region will be best suited for the deployment.

-    -   Azure public cloud: The South-Central Region will be used for public facing applications allowing the reuse of all of the code currently being run in production in Europe and Australia.
-The following applications will be deployed to Azure Global Cloud:
+    -   Azure public cloud: The South Central US and Canada Central regions will be used for the production instance of the public facing applications.
+The following applications will be deployed to Azure public cloud:

-        -   Mortgage Application Web App
+        -   Web App for the Mortgage Application web application code.

-        -   Azure Storage for publicly accessible PDF files.
+        -   Azure Blob Storage for hosting publicly accessible PDF files.

-        -   Azure CDN for hosting publicly accessible PDF files.
+        -   Azure CDN for caching publicly accessible PDF files.

+        -   Azure Traffic Manager will be using the Priority mode to route web traffic to either the Azure public Web App or the Web App on Azure Stack Hub.

 1. List the services and components that will be deployed to each Azure Stack Hub integrated system.
 For each system, service, and componenent, provide their basic function.